picosonic/js13k-2022/devdiary/diary.md

 To save time, I added a low res font which I'd used previously and an accompanying font renderer.
 I like the look of this font and it worked well with the low resolution theme.

-By the 4th day (so quite early on) I had a reasonbly good wokflow going with coding/level design and a basic platformer up and running.
-I made the descision to separate the tiles and characters into separate layers on the tiled maps, which may have been a contributing factor into how large they are when viewed as a percentage of the minified size.
+By the 4th day (so quite early on) I had a reasonably good workflow going with coding/level design and a basic platformer up and running.
+I made the decision to separate the tiles and characters into separate layers on the tiled maps, which may have been a contributing factor into how large they are when viewed as a percentage of the minified size.
 Maybe some investigation would be good to determine best way of representing them.

 My first platformer used the browsers in-built capability to scroll around the DOM because all the on-screen elements were divs, but I needed to come up with a new way to scroll my platformer once I started making bigger levels.
 I ended up using an X and Y scrolling offset but that would not fix on the character directly, instead if would slow catch up with the player.
 Then if the player was moving too fast the scroll speed would increase to try to keep them in view.
 I quite like the way this ended up.